Kawana Shoppingworld

 Kawana Shoppingworld is a regional shopping centre located in Buddina, Queensland, Australia, that is operated by Mirvac.
-Anchor tenants include Coles Supermarkets, Aldi, Woolworths Supermarkets, Big W, and JB Hi-Fi.
+Anchor tenants include Coles Supermarkets, Aldi, Woolworths, Big W, and JB Hi-Fi.

 History

 The centre opened in 1979 and was the first shopping centre to open on the Sunshine Coast.
 The centre has since undergone refurbishments.
 In 2002 a new food court was developed along with the addition of Bi-Lo (now Coles Supermarkets).
 Another extension began in January 2013 and included an Aldi supermarket and over 70 specialty stores which opened in mid-2014.
-In 2017 work began to add a 10-screen cinema and to expand the dining district and associated car par by 750 places.
+In 2017 work began to add a 10-screen cinema and to expand the dining district and associated car park by 750 places.

 Public transport

 Kawana Shoppingworld is serviced by multiple Kinetic Sunshine Coast bus routes from Maroochydore, University of the Sunshine Coast, Sippy Downs and Caloundra.
 A new station was built in 2014.